magefile/mage/site/themes/learn/exampleSite/content/cont/menushortcuts.en.md

     weight = 30

 By default, shortcuts are preceded by a title.
 This title can be disabled by setting `disableShortcutsTitle=true`.
-However, if you want to keep the title but change its value, it can be overriden by changing your local i18n translation string configuration.
+However, if you want to keep the title but change its value, it can be overridden by changing your local i18n translation string configuration.

 For example, in your local `i18n/en.toml` file, add the following content